 - 2 tablespoons unsalted butter, at room temperature, optional

-- Preheat the oven to 400 degrees F.
+- Preheat the oven to 300 degrees F.

 - Heat a large, well-seasoned cast iron skillet over high heat until very hot, 5 to 7 minutes.

 - Combine the salt and pepper on a plate and roll the steaks in the mixture, pressing lightly to evenly coat all sides.

 - When the skillet is ready, add the steaks and sear them evenly on all sides for about 2 minutes per side, for a total of 10 minutes.

 - Cook the steaks until they reach 120 degrees F for rare or 125 degrees F for medium-rare on an instant-read thermometer.
 (To test the steaks, insert the thermometer sideways to be sure you're actually testing the middle of the steak.
 Mine took 4-5 minutes to come to medium rare)Remove the steaks to a serving platter, cover tightly with aluminum foil and allow to rest at room temperature for 10 minutes.